 How to Get Involved

-The first training takes place on February 3 at 7:30 a.m. at The Healing Place (700 Dinwiddie Avenue).
+The first training takes place on February 2 at 7:30 a.m. at The Healing Place (700 Dinwiddie Avenue).
 We’ll start with one mile.
 Weekly training will take place at the same time and date every Saturday until the race.
 We’ll host a tour on February 26th after the 3-mile run that day!
 At 8:30 a.m., head to the CARITAS Center at 2220 Stockton Street.
 We will have coffee and water available!
 We’ll show you how our life-changing programs work here.

 - Create routes for training runs and walks